What Engine Does McLaren Use in F1?

 1993-1994: Ford, Lamborghini, and Peugeot

-After Honda, McLaren switched brands several times.
-The team returned to Ford in 1993, tried Lamborghini in 1994, and then used Peugeot.
-This was a short stopgap while searching for the next long-term partner.
-Some promise showed, but no full title fight came from these switches.
+After Honda, McLaren switched suppliers several times.
+The team returned to Ford in 1993, tried Lamborghini in 1994, then used Peugeot.
+This was a short stopgap while searching for a long-term partner.
+Some promise showed, but no title challenge materialized.

 1995-2014: Mercedes Partnership

 In 1995, McLaren teamed up with Mercedes-Benz, starting a long and successful run.
-For much of this time, Mercedes focused its F1 engine work on McLaren, showing how strong the link was.
+For much of this time, Mercedes focused its F1 engine work on McLaren, highlighting how strong the relationship was.

 2015-2017: Honda Return

 McLaren returned to Honda in 2015, hoping to repeat past success.
-It was tough.
+It was a difficult period.
 The engines lacked performance and reliability, and the team ran mid-pack.
-No titles came from this period, which showed how hard F1 engine development can be and how much is at stake with a supplier choice.
+No titles came from this partnership, which showed how demanding F1 engine development can be and how much is at stake with a supplier choice.

 2018-2020: Renault Power Units